I’m at the end of my program — why might my funds be handled differently now?

 Awards, disbursements and refunds for academic years of fewer than six credits will be prorated and calculated as described above.

-If you have questions or concerns about eligibility, disbursements or refunds in your program’s last academic year, please contact your Finance Advisor.
+If you have questions or concerns about eligibility, disbursements or excess funds in your program’s last academic year, please contact your finance advisor.